rlmcneary2/react-modal-queue/README.md

 }];
 ```
 ## Notes
-Modal requests are queueud and processed in the order they are received.
+Modal requests are queued and processed in the order they are received.

 Showing and hiding the modal can be animated using the [react-transition-group](http://reactcommunity.org/react-transition-group/) package.
-The transition classes will be set on the modal-element-overlay element.
+The transition classes will be set on the `modal-element-overlay` element.

-If [ModalOptions](ModalOptions).dismissable is set to true then the modal will be dismissed if the user clicks anywhere outside the modal.
+If [ModalOptions](#modaloptions).dismissable is set to true then the modal will be dismissed if the user clicks anywhere outside the modal.

 ## API